Thank you for your interest in the Summer Program in Venice!

 The Columbia University summer program in Middle Eastern and North African studies (MENA) is a nine-week intensive summer program offering a multifaceted introduction to the languages, history and culture of the Maghreb, emphasizing the region’s relations with the Middle East and France.

 Students take the equivalent of a year of Modern Standard Arabic and receive training in the dialects of the Maghreb.
-The language program is complemented by a 2-4 point cultural and historical seminar featuring lectures by prominent specialists from Columbia university and partner institutions in the Middle East and France.
-The seminar theme for the 2015 session is Mashreq/Maghreb: East and West
+The language program is complemented by a 3 point cultural and historical seminar featuring lectures by prominent specialists from Columbia university and partner institutions in the Middle East and France.
+The seminar theme for the 2015 session is Migration, Displacement and Diaspora in the North African Context

 The MENA program is open to undergraduates and graduate students from Columbia and other four-year colleges and universities and to qualified post-graduates.
 It is particularly relevant to Middle Eastern Studies students seeking to broaden their knowledge of North Africa, and to francophone studies students who want to learn Arabic in order to enrich their understanding of topics such as the Algerian War of Independence and the social, political and economic dimensions of migration.
 Linking fields and disciplines, the MENA program gives students the opportunity to develop the linguistic skills and background knowledge necessary to conduct cross-regional projects and to interrogate geo-cultural boundaries.

-The first month of the program takes place at Columbia University’s Global Center in Amman, where students study Arabic on the well-established Columbia Summer Arabic Language Program and begin a cultural seminar that examines the Maghreb’s relations with other parts of the Arab and Muslim world and with Europe.
+The first month of the program takes place at Columbia University’s Global Center in Amman, where students study Arabic on the well-established Columbia Summer Arabic Language Program and begin a cultural seminar that examines significant chapters in the history of migration in, to and from the Maghreb from the late Ottoman period to the present, with a focus on contemporary migrations and the current refugee crisis.
 After a one week travel break, the program reconvenes in Paris to continue the study of Arabic and the issues raised in the cultural seminar.
 In addition to Standard Arabic instruction is offered in Jordanian Mashreqi dialect (in Amman) and Maghrebi darija (in Paris).

 While in Amman, students benefit from daily exposure to Arabic language, culture and history and have the opportunity to visit important cultural and historical sites such as Petra and Wadi Rum.
 In Paris they enjoy exposure to the large community of darija (Maghrebi dialect) speakers and participate in field trips to key institutions such as the Institutut du Monde Arabe and the Grande mosquée.